andrasq/node-restiq/Readme.md

 the service is ready to receive requests.
 Hostname and backlog as for `http.createServer`.

+### app.setup( func )

+add shared middleware step to be called before every request before it is routed.
+Setup steps are called in the order added.
+This is where route aliasing, route editing can be inserted.
+TODO: perhaps merge this and pre() into a single call?

 ### app.pre( func )

 add shared middleware step to be called before every request.
 Pre steps